mikro-orm/mikro-orm/CONTRIBUTING.md

 ## CI

-We automatically run all pull requests through [Travis CI](https://travis-ci.com/mikro-orm/mikro-orm).
+We automatically run all pull requests through [GitHub Actions](https://github.com/mikro-orm/mikro-orm/actions).

 - The test suite is ran against MongoDB, MySQL, PostgreSQL and SQLite on all supported Node.JS versions (`yarn test`).
 - The code is validated against our Coding Standard (`yarn lint`).